 - Located in the cave loop

-Sentinel Cave is in the Cave Loop right next to the Visitors Center with many of the other popular caves.
-The parking is easily marked, but since it is not a loop you will need to park at the upper or lower entrance.
-I recommend the lower as it gets the quarter mile hike to the entrance out of the way in the beginning, and then you walk downhill when you exit the cave at the end.
+Sentinel Cave is in the Cave Loop right next to the Visitor Center with many of the other popular caves.
+The parking area is easily marked, but since it is not a loop, you will need to park at the upper or lower entrance.
+I recommend the lower as it gets the quarter-mile hike to the entrance out of the way in the beginning, and then you walk downhill when you exit the cave at the end.

 This trail is flat and easy to follow.
 At the end of it, you will reach the entrance to Lower Sentinel Cave.

 This entrance has rough rock stairs that you will be walking to get into the cave.

 About 40 feet from the entrance, you are pretty much in darkness the rest of the 3,200 feet.